Neural Scaling Laws for Deep Regression: Methods

 \subsection{Dataset generation}

 To generate magnetic domain images for twisted van der Waals magnets, the following Heisenberg spin model for twisted bilayer CrI\textsubscript{3} \cite{Kim2023} was employed:

 Here, $\bm{S}_{i}^{l}$ represents the spin operator at $i$ site on the top layer for $l=t$ or the bottom layer for $l=b$.
 The parameter $J>0$ represents intralayer ferromagnetic (FM) exchange interactions, $D>0$ represents single-ion anisotropy energy, and $J_{ij}^\perp$ represents interlayer exchange interactions.
 All these magnetic parameters are measured in meV units.
 The system is constructed on a commensurate moiré superlattice comprising two honeycomb lattice layers rotated relative to each other by a twist angle $\theta$.
+The twist angle $\theta$ determines the periodicity of $J_{ij}^\perp$, which is approximately given by $L \simeq a/\theta$, where $a$ is the lattice constant of the honeycomb lattice.
 In total, the spin model is characterized by the four parameters $J$, $D$, $J_{ij}^\perp$, and $\theta$.
 The spin model is particularly relevant to the material CrI\textsubscript{3} for the parameter values of $J \approx 2$ and $D \approx 0.2$ \cite{PhysRevX.8.041028}.

 To obtain diverse magnetic domain images, parameter sets ($\theta$, $J$, $D$) were randomly sampled within the following ranges: $\theta$ from 1.01\textdegree{} to 3.89\textdegree{}, $J$ from 1 to 10, and $D$ from 0.01 to 0.3.
 The values of $J_{ij}^\perp$ were fixed, as determined by previous ab initio calculations \cite{Kim2023}.
 Parameter sets corresponding to the FM state were excluded, since the FM state does not exhibit magnetic domains or variation with respect to parameter changes; excluding these states helps prevent potential overfitting \cite{Hawkins2004}.
 In total, 162,782 parameter sets were used in our analysis.
 The magnetic ground states for each set were obtained through atomistic spin simulations.
 From each ground state, two magnetic domain images of size \(100 \times 100\) pixels were generated, each depicting out-of-plane magnetization in either the top or bottom layer.
 Consequently, our dataset comprises 325,564 paired images that illustrate the morphological variations of magnetic domains in twisted bilayer ferromagnets associated with the parameter changes.
 Examples of these images are shown in Fig.~\ref{fig:model}(a), where the parameters used are \(J = 1, 2, 3, 4, 5\,\text{meV}\), arranged from the first to fifth columns, and \(\theta = 1, 2, 3^\circ\), arranged from the first to third rows.
 Further details about the data generation process can be found in the Supplementary Information.